from the upcoming Second Edition of

 by Vassal Squeezeshot

-Most everyone knows that more than forty years ago, in the 1970s, I invented a tiny marvel that could have turned our civilization inside out.
+Most everyone knows that years ago, in the 1970s, I invented a tiny marvel that could have turned our civilization inside out.
 I refused to allow that change to happen.
 The time wasn’t right, I believed, and might never be right.
 I kept my invention to myself.

 I kept a journal in those days.
 My entries in it were sketchy; I am not much of a writer.
 Fortunately, I was living with the playwright Victory Tree, who helped me with it.
 After she was murdered, I decided that I must complete and publish it.
 I enlisted The Reverend Professor Henrietta A. to continue Victory’s editorial role.
 Her assistance, like Victory’s before her, proved invaluable.
 We published it to predictable acclaim.

-Now, more than a generation later, I have given my tiny marvel to everyone, for free.
-To accompany it, as The Reverend Professor has mentioned in her EDITOR’S NOTE, above, she and I have published PRELUDE and CHORUS, both of which she authored with my full cooperation.
+Now, several generations later, I have given my tiny marvel to everyone, for free.
+To accompany it, as The Reverend Professor has mentioned in her EDITOR’S NOTE, above, she and I have published PRELUDE and CHORUS, both of which she authored with my cooperation.
 They comprise the most up-to-date installments of what she calls my saga.
 In them, she describes my experiences and my thinking far better than I can.
 Both on the page and through her art, she speaks for me more truly than I can for myself.

 She also speaks for herself.
 I am delighted that our project has given her a platform from which to share her perspectives as well as mine.
 That’s not to say that we don’t see many things similarly.
 Our perspectives tend to coincide, and she is generous toward me when they do not.

 As she reports above, we have also been revising my journal, and expect to finish it soon.
 We have also written more of my saga—a series of volumes—which we will also revise, and publish if our circumstances allow.